pramnora/MS-DOS/README.md

 ## MS DOS, Batch [.bat] file programming...

-MS DOS, uses batch files to run commands...;
+MS DOS, uses batch files to run commands...; and, these commands are either...

-these commands are typed into the MS DOS Command Prompt window.
+- typed into the MS DOS Command Prompt window

+- stored inside of a plain text file using file name extension: [.bat];
+  which is also referred to being called a Windows 'batch' program file...;
+  as it stores a list -or, batch- of MS DOS commands which you can run/execute.

+## How to create a batch [.bat] file...

 - Open Windows Notepad word processor application/
   (do a combination keypress: [Window Picture Icon] + [R]